yegor256/blog/_posts/2017/nov/2017-11-14-static-factory-methods.md

 However, this is still not really an object-oriented way of thinking, because we're taking the decision-making away from the object it belongs to.
-Either through a static factory method `make()` or a new class `Colors`&mdash;it doesn't really matter how&mdash;we tear our objects into two pieces.
+Either through a static factory method `make()` or a new class `Colors`---it doesn't really matter how---we tear our objects into two pieces.
 The first piece is the object itself and the second one is the decision making algorithm that stays somewhere else.